Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Discrete Time

 The initial prior is set to $\mu_0=\Ng(m_0,C_0)$ and the $N^{th}$ posterior $\mu_N$ delivers the desired Bayesian solution to the inverse problem, given in \eqref{eq:mud}.

+\begin{remark} Here we have introduced an iteration index $n$ to morph from prior to posterior.
+In what follows we will identify $n$ with an \emph{artificial} time and then import ideas from filtering to solve the inverse problem.
+Notice that, in this approach, the single inverse problem \eqref{eq:iterative Bayes4} of interest, is replaced by $N$ inverse problems of the form \eqref{eq:iterative Bayes2}.
+This can be beneficial because each of the $N$ inverse problems \eqref{eq:iterative Bayes2} is easier to solve than the single inverse problem \eqref{eq:iterative Bayes4}, because the defining change of measure is closer to the identity.

-A variant on this idea is to morph from prior to posterior by (possibly artificially) considering the data $w$ as sequentially acquired and incrementally including components of the data at each step $n$.
+A variant on this idea is to morph from prior to posterior by (possibly artificially) considering the data $w$ as sequentially acquired and incrementally including components of the data at each step $n$, again leading to a sequence of measures $\{\mu_n\}_{n=0}^N$, with $\mu_N$ equal to the posterior. $\blacksquare$ \end{remark}

-These sequential formulations of Bayesian inversion are well known and have, for example, been exploited in the use of sequential Monte Carlo methods for Bayesian inference; see Subsection \ref{ssec:BIP} for details.
-However these sequential Monte Carlo methods do not always scale well to high dimensions, as for state estimation.
-Consequently ensemble Kalman variants of them have an important place in the field.
-In the following subsections we use \eqref{eq:iterative Bayes} as the basis for ensemble Kalman filtering frameworks in discrete time, and subsequently (in the limit $N\to \infty$) in continuous time.
+Given this sequence of measures $\mu_n$, it is possible to identify a stochastic dynamical system with filtering distribution $\mu_n.$ Application of any filtering method to this filtering problem, and ensemble Kalman filters in particular, then provides a method to approximate the posterior distribution.
+These sequential formulations of Bayesian inversion are well known and have, for example, been exploited in the use of sequential Monte Carlo methods for Bayesian inference; see Subsection \ref{ssec:IPBIB} for details.

+\begin{remark} To employ sequential Monte Carlo methods based on \eqref{eq:iterative Bayes2} it is necessary to invoke some form of approximation.
+The resulting outcome of such approximations depends on the choice of positive integer $N$.
+Empirically it is found that choosing $N \gg 1$ gives better approximations of the desired posterior \eqref{eq:iterative Bayes4}; however this must be traded against the additional cost of taking $N$ steps.

+Standard particle filter-based sequential Monte Carlo methods do not always scale well to high dimensions, in the same way that the particle filter for state estimation scales poorly.
+Consequently ensemble Kalman variants of sequential Monte Carlo methods have an important place in the field and we will deploy these, and variants of them, after introducing the stochastic dynamical system underlying sequential Monte Carlo. $\blacksquare$ \end{remark}